lstipi/sailing-school-P1/README.md

 * __Footer__

-The footer conists of icons which when clicked lead to Twitter, Instagram and Facebook and are opened in a new tab for easy navigation.
-It is fully resposive as can be seen on the screenshots below.
+The footer consists of icons which when clicked lead to Twitter, Instagram, and Facebook and are opened in a new tab for easy navigation.
+It is fully responsive as can be seen on the screenshots below.

 ![Footer](https://i.imgur.com/91KCawL.png)
 ![FooterM](https://i.imgur.com/Y0j6Ieb.png)